The way pharmaceutical firms price their drugs and administer rebates and discounts, has put the industry in a potential governmental spotlight.

 This module makes it easy to create contracts, deals and agreements with customers and vendors.
 It lets firms calculate and keep track of rebates, deductions and royalties.
 The information is stored in a central location for easy review.

 Rebates can be created for customers or vendors.
 The function also allows inputting notes about a specific deal.
 For example, a pharmaceutical rebate may be given to one company instead of another.
 A note can explain the reason like a long-standing business relationship.

 Since pharmaceutical rebates appear to be a likely focus of government action, documenting a firm’s rebates makes it easier to show what is taking place.

 With transparency being a likely focus of governmental action on drug pricing, investigators may ask to see pricing reports.
 ERP programs like Dynamics 365 have a number of powerful reporting features.
 A Report Wizard lets users select from a series of previously created reports and update them.
 Tables and charts can be included.

 A big part of Dynamics 365 Supply Chain is tracking the status of each rebate for reporting and inquiry purposes.
 Reports can be linked to web pages, static files and dynamic Office-based files that read data from a Dynamics 365 database.
 Reports are filtered using SQL or FetchXML queries depending on the software in use.

 Consumer drug pricing is becoming a hot topic in Washington, D.C.
 Pharma manufacturers are likely to face increased scrutiny on how they set pricing.
 ERP programs like Microsoft’s Dynamics 365 let firms set and track rules for discounts and rebates, as well as generate all necessary reports.

-Get a free consultation on how to manage pharmaceutical discounts in dynamics 365 supply chain management.
+Get a consultation on how to manage pharmaceutical discounts in dynamics 365 supply chain management.